tshepang/blog/content/schindler-s-list-1993.md

 Luckily, the movie is bearable throughout it's entire 180+ min running time.
 Also, stories of heroism are ever so appealing.

-Comparison with other movies set around the Holocaust:

--   *Sophie's Choice* did a better job, even though the coverage of the subject material was very brief.
+Compared with another movie set around the Holocaust, *Sophie's Choice* did a better job, even though the coverage of the subject material was very brief.
--   *Life is Beautiful* offered a far more moving experience, even though it was partly a comedy.